wasabigeek/blog/content/blog/what-does-a-1972-paper-have-to-do-with-the-single-responsibility-principle/index.md

 |Deciding to store the full sentences of each circular shift instead of their indexes |Circular Shifter, Alphabetizer, Output |Circular Shifter|
 |Deciding to change "Alphabetized" generation to be lazy or distributed (possibly due to a large dataset?)|Difficult to achieve as computation must be completed before output|Achievable as Output doesn't need all the shifts to be "alphabetized"|

-The conclusion is that choosing to split by "information hiding" results in code that is easier to change!
+This shows that choosing to split by "information hiding" results in code that is easier to change.

 ## Conclusion
 So where does the paper leave us in relation to the SRP?
 Personally, I left with a better understanding of *why* it was important - it should result in code that is easier to change.
 However, even with the (helpful) example, it seems applying the SRP remains hyper-contextual, and more an art than science.